How to Paint Brick

 With your brush, paint (cut in) around the perimeter of the brick surface.
 Start at the top corner and continue along the ceiling and around the baseboards.

-Tip: As you cut in, be sure to remove the excess paint that collects between the bricks with your brush.
+TIP: As you cut in, be sure to remove the excess paint that collects between the bricks with your brush.

 • Step 3